phoenixframework/phoenix/guides/json_and_apis.md

 ## Reading request data

 As we've seen in [Request life-cycle](request_lifecycle.html), all controller actions take two arguments, `conn` and `params`.
-Phoenix automatically parses path parameters, query parameters and the request body into the `params` argument.
+Plug automatically parses path parameters, query parameters and the request body into the `params` argument.

 ### Minimal example